Skip to footer content

 }

-// Export to CSV and save to the specified path
+// Export to CSV

 Output

 IronXL preserves data types during the transfer process, ensuring numeric values maintain their precision and dates retain their formatting.
-This approach scales well for DataTables of any size, whether containing dozens of rows from a simple lookup query or thousands of records from comprehensive data exports.
+This approach scales well for DataTables of any size, whether containing dozens of rows from a simple lookup query or thousands of records from large data exports.
 For additional spreadsheet manipulation before export, explore cell formatting options and range operations.

 Different systems and regional standards require varying delimiter characters.
 While the comma is the standard separator in many countries, semicolons are often preferred in European regions where commas serve as decimal separators in numeric values.
 Tab-separated files (TSV) are popular when source data contains commas within field values.
 IronXL's SaveAsCsv() method accommodates all these scenarios without requiring additional code to handle each line of output.